foundscapes/MediaConch-Website/_documentation/HowToUse.md

 ###Reporting

 Once a file or files are “checked,” several conformance checking reports are generated.
-These reports are made viewable by clicking on the “eye” icon next to each report, where, in ”View Mode,” a report is overlaid onto the GUI for review.
+These reports are made viewable by clicking on the “eyecon" next to each report, where, in ”View Mode,” a report is overlaid onto the GUI for review.

 ###Policy Report